Communication

 To access *Communications*:

-Locate the Communications register under Communications in the menu.
+Locate the Communications register under **Communications** in the menu.&#x20;

 Administrators set up and maintain the *Communications* module by:

-• Adding the Communications register and Communications positions to the event.
-Additionally, they can add one or more other registers that support sending Communications via the datagrid or item.
+* Adding the *Communications* [register](https://docs.cw.crisisworks.com/system-administration/managing-events#registers) to the Event (additionally, other registers that support sending Communications via the datagrid or item).

 The register includes a number of features to assist in finding *Communications*: